Vu-Minh-Hoa/To-do-list-with-API/README.md

 # To do list application

 **NOTE:** The API must be running in order for the finished code to work as intended.
-Seee "Running the API" below
+See "Running the API" below

 ## Running the application code